OpenAgentsInc/v2/docs/chat-refactor-log.md

   - Updated `ChatShareDialog` to use `chat` prop instead of `chatId`
   - Added `input`, `handleInputChange`, and `handleSubmit` props to `PromptForm`
   - Added conditional rendering for `ButtonScrollToBottom`
+  - Changed `id` prop type from `string` to `number`
+  - Updated the `useHudStore.setState` call to use `id.toString()` for comparison
+  - Modified the `ChatShareDialog` props to use the correct types
+  - Added a placeholder `shareChat` function for the `ChatShareDialog` component
+  - Fixed import paths for types (Message from '@/types', ServerActionResult and Chat from '@/lib/types')

 - Updated `components/chat.tsx`:
   - Changed the `useChat` hook call to parse the `propId` as a number: `id: propId ? parseInt(propId, 10) : undefined`